Pontiac LeMans

-Manufactured in five generations in the 1960s and 1970s, it was replaced by the downsized Pontiac Grand Am.
-From 1988 to 1993 the name was resurrected for a badge-engineered version of the Daewoo LeMans manufactured by Daewoo in South Korea.
+In its first five generations spanning from 1961 until 1981 (1983 in Canada), the LeMans was a domestic RWD car; the first generation was a compact, with Gens 2-5 intermediates.
+From 1988 through 1993 the LeMans name was resurrected for a sixth generation, a FWD subcompact badge-engineered version of the Daewoo LeMans manufactured by Daewoo in South Korea.

-It is named for the French city of Le Mans which has been the site of the 24 Hours of Le Mans, the world's oldest active endurance sports car race since it began in 1923.
+Pontiac produced some notable GT/performance versions in the RWD models.
+The 1st generation not only featured a front-engine/rear-transaxle that very nearly resulted in an ideal 50/50 weight distribution, but also included four-wheel independent suspension for nimble handling, and could be ordered with an optional Buick 215 aluminum V8 engine.

+The Pontiac GTO is credited with popularizing the muscle car market segment of the 1960s, and by many as the first muscle car.
+The 1970 model year introduced the LeMans GT-37 package.
+The 1973-75 Grand Am and 1977 Can Am combined luxury with performance features to emulate European coupes, focusing on balancing handling with power.

 First generation (1961–1963)

 1961

-The LeMans was introduced as the top trim package of the compact-sized Pontiac Tempest toward the end of the 1961 model year on GM's new Y body platform.
+Toward the end of the 1961 model year, the LeMans was introduced as the top trim package of the compact-sized Pontiac Tempest on GM's new Y body platform.
 The Tempest LeMans featured sportier and more luxurious features and standard equipment than the Tempest, including different badging and bucket seats.
 The trim option was available only on the two-door sedan (pillared coupe) body style.

 1962

-For the 1962 model year, the LeMans was still a trim package that was now also available in the convertible body style, as well as with the 194.5 cuin inline-four 4-bbl carbureted engine.
-There was also no pillarless hardtop body style available in either the Tempest and LeMans versions.
+For the 1962 model year, the LeMans remained a trim package that was now also available in the convertible body style, as well as with the 194.5 cuin inline-four cylinder, 4-barrel carbureted engine.
+There was no pillarless hardtop body style available in either the Tempest or LeMans.